AlexandraBledea/Sem4-SDI/Lab3/Lab3/README.md

+# Requirements

+- continue to work in the same teams from Lab 2 and on the same repository

+- add DB repositories; the DB repositories will directly implement the Repository interface from the example, i.e., the DB repositories will not extend the InMemoryRepository; see the documentation of each function from the Repository interface - the implementations MUST be semantically the same; you may use any RDBMS except Microsoft SQLServer

+- use feature branches: there should be a default master/main branch, a develop branch, feature branches (one branch for each feature); feature branches start from develop and are merged back into develop.

+In order to deliver the lab, submit the link to your github repository.
+This should only be done by one of the team members.

 # Bus Management Application
 ---
 The application is managing some bus companies.
 Each company has more than one bus.
 Each bus belongs to one bus company.